 3: The Lafarge Cement Plant

-The Lafarge cement factory , closed for several years, is an emblematic site of the Val-d'Oise industry.
-The vast buildings and abandoned machines offer an ideal playground for urbex enthusiasts.
+The Lafarge cement plant , closed for several years, is an iconic industrial site in the Val-d'Oise region.
+The vast buildings and abandoned machinery offer an ideal playground for urban exploration enthusiasts.

 Site Features